JetBrains/intellij-community/plugins/settings-repository/README.md

 Available for all IntelliJ Platform based products (build number greater than 139.69/140.2).
 Settings | Plugins | Browse repositories -> type in Settings Repository.

+Since version 0.2.11 Java 8 is required (IntelliJ IDEA 15 EAP bundled with Java 8).
+Use IDE builds \*-custom-jdk-bundled.*.

 Don't try to install plugin from disk — otherwise you have to be aware of compatibility.

 # Configuration